ionic-team/stencil-site/docs-md/basics/decorators.md

 }
 ```

-Call the method like this
+Call the method like this:

 ```
 const todoListElement = document.querySelector('todo-list');